kshitizShri929/Jenkins/mydocument.md

 OpenJDK Runtime Environment (build 11.0.21+9-post-Ubuntu-0ubuntu122.04) OpenJDK 64-Bit Server VM (build 11.0.21+9-post-Ubuntu-0ubuntu122.04, mixed mode, sharing)
 ```
+here I am explain that command I used :

+sudo: This command is used to execute with superuser privileges.

+apt-get:This is the package management command.
+It is used for handling packages—installing, updating, and removing them.

+install: This is an argument for the apt-get command, specifying that we want to install a package.

+openjdk-11-jdk: This is the name of the package that we want to install.
+In this case, it is the OpenJDK 11 Java Development Kit.

 ## Step 2 Download Jenkins Repository key:
 ```bash